-The benefits far outweigh its possible flaws with its large aperture, out-of-this-world visibility of targets, ease of use, and low price.
+I believe the benefits far outweigh its possible flaws with its large aperture, out-of-this-world visibility of targets, ease of use, and reasonable price.
 Plus, with the 2-size focuser, you can always upgrade to 2” eyepieces in the future.

-Room to grow, tons to see, and multiple places to view from – that’s a Dob.
+Room to grow, tons to see, and multiple places to view from – that’s a Dobsonian.